 I’ve created this fade between the 1888 map with today’s satellite view of the same area today.
-(Unfortunately, you won’t be able to see this on most smart phones.)

 The building lay at the end of the lane leading from the gunpowder mill up to the Long Hill road between Buxton and Whaley Bridge.
 The factory is just out of the frame at bottom left.
 The northern edge of Fernilee Reservoir is visible at the bottom of the satellite view.